Own the Stack (So You Can Own Your Business)

 -

-Businesses that move to an integrated system typically see the labour cost savings alone cover the development investment within 12 to 18 months.
+For most businesses pursuing vertical integration, labour cost savings alone cover the development investment within 12 to 18 months.
 The subscription savings are a bonus.
+The harder-to-measure gains (better decisions from better visibility, fewer client-facing errors, faster response times) often prove more valuable still.

 Frequently Asked Questions